Practical Safety Measures Everyone Should Know

 Insect and Arthropod Vectors

-Mosquitoes, ticks, and fleas carry diseases like West Nile virus, Lyme disease, and malaria.
+Mosquitoes, ticks, and fleas carry diseases like West Nile virus, Lyme disease, and malaria, and after serious incidents involving these or other hazards, professional crime scene cleanup in North Atlanta can help restore safe conditions.
 Wearing long sleeves, using repellent, and monitoring for bites helps reduce risk.
+Choosing a safer alternative, such as using insecticide-treated nets or EPA-approved repellents, can further minimize exposure to these biological hazards.

 Fungal Hazards